Why blend colors in OKLCH instead of RGB?

 end

-Because lightness and chroma are held constant while hue sweeps, every stop in the gradient has the same perceived brightness — making it suitable for accessible data-visualization color scales.
+Because lightness and chroma are held constant while hue sweeps, every stop in the gradient has the same perceived brightness.
+That consistency makes OKLCH gradients well-suited for accessible data-visualization color scales, where you need each color to carry equal visual weight.

 When RGB Blending Is Fine

-Use sRGB blending when you need pixel-perfect reproduction of a design tool’s output, or when the two colors are close together and the perceptual difference is negligible.
+Of course, OKLCH blending is not always necessary.
+Use sRGB blending when you need pixel-perfect reproduction of a design tool’s output, or when the two colors are close together and the perceptual difference would be negligible.
+The trade-off is predictability vs. perceptual quality — for colors that are far apart in the spectrum, OKLCH generally wins.